 To make the frosting, add the butter to the bowl of an electric mixer.
 Beat on medium-high speed 1 minute until smooth.
 Blend in the confectioners’ sugar until smooth, 1-2 minutes.
 Mix in the vanilla, caramel sauce and salt until incorporated.
 (Note: the caramel sauce should be just warm enough that it is workable, but not warm enough to melt the butter in the frosting.)
 Add the heavy cream and whip on high speed until light and fluffy, about 3-4 minutes.

 Transfer the frosting to a pastry bag fitted with a decorative tip.
 Drizzle the frosted cupcakes with additional caramel sauce and garnish with chopped Snickers bars.

-Good luck trying to keep the snickers as a topping because if anyone else is in the room they are just going to go behind you and remove them from the cupcakes.
+Good luck trying to keep the candy bars as a topping on these Snickers cupcakes because if anyone else is in the room, they are just going to go behind you and remove them from the top of the cupcakes. 😉